coroo/fastapi-starter/readme.md

 .
 |
 └── app                     # I'm the app folder, that consist of:
-    ├── deliveries              # Use me as services, so that you can delivery anything at control!
+    ├── deliveries              # I'm a controller with router, I will delivery your request :)
     ├── middlewares             # I'm a cool middleware, don't me?
-    ├── models                  # I will connecting you with the database structure ├── repositories            # I'm a repositories, just like you ever know ;) ├── usecases                # I'm a controller with router, so you can call me usecases :)
+    ├── models                  # I will connecting you with the database structure ├── repositories            # I'm a repositories, just like you ever know ;) ├── usecases                # Use me as services, so that you can create any usecases!
     ├── schemas                 # Don't you dare to ignore me.
 I will help all of data structure └── __init__.py             # In python, I will handle this sub-folder, so that you can easily calling them └── config                  # Config anything ?
 Write on me then :D